 What is semantic segmentation and how does it work?

 Semantic segmentation is an image processing technique which consists in dividing an image into different regions and in assigning to each pixel a label corresponding to its semantic class.
 This technique makes it possible to classify pixels into different classes, thus facilitating the understanding of the image.
+Semantic segmentation is closely related to classification tasks, but operates at the pixel level, where the classification task involves assigning a class to each pixel in an image.
+The process of labeling each pixel in an image is based on its characteristics such as color, intensity, or texture, enabling accurate partitioning of the image.
 To improve the accuracy of segmentation, it is often useful to use a set of predefined classes or a set of specific data.

 In other words, it makes it possible to understand what each part of the image represents.
 To do this, semantic segmentation uses machine learning algorithms, in particular deep neural networks.

 They are trained on large amounts of data to recognize and classify the various visual elements.
+Organized and accurate input data is crucial for helping models better understand and classify image segments, ultimately improving prediction performance.
+The training data often consists of labeled pixels, which provide essential domain knowledge for the model to learn specific features and improve segmentation accuracy.
 They are able to learn to identify specific features in an image, such as contours, textures, and colors.
+The features extracted during training play a significant role in determining the effectiveness and accuracy of the segmentation.
 Additionally, neural networks identify different parts of an image, including the background, by analyzing spatial and contextual relationships between pixels.
+Preserving spatial information is important for accurate segmentation, as increasing network depth can lead to a loss of pixel-level spatial information, which is often addressed by using deconvolution layers for upsampling.
 This is what allows them to segment the image according to its semantic content.
+To achieve detailed, pixel-level precision, a pixel wise loss function is often used during training, ensuring that the segmentation output closely matches the ground truth at the pixel level.

 What are the main areas of application of semantic segmentation?